cjmcdonald42/mxMoodle/local/mxschool/README.md

 This package defines basic information about students, faculty, and dorms and provides a number of subsystems which implement management functionality for dorm faculty and administrative functionality for the deans.
 The package also defines a number of abstractions and provides its own API on top of the core Moodle functionality in order to simplify development and provide consistency in all of the Middlesex Moodle Subplugins.

 ## Dependencies
-This plugin and is dependant and currently running on:
+This plugin is developed with and currently running on:
 - Moodle 3.11 (2021051700)
 All future development is being done on Moodle v4 with the expectation of advancing to v4.1 during the summer of 2023.